At what age should children begin orthodontic treatment?

 Unless problems in alignment are evident at an earlier age, The Canadian Association of Orthodontists recommends that children be assessed by their family dentist by age 8, when the jaw is still growing and permanent teeth have begun to come in.

 Generally, treatment started early, while the bones of the face and jaw are still growing, tends to achieve better results in less time.
 “Interceptive” treatment, started by age 7 or 8, can help create more space in the mouth and prevent crowding, guiding the growth of permanent teeth and correcting crossbites.
+If you have more questions regarding your children and orthodontic treatment then contact our SW Calgary dental office.

 Will your child be able to participate in sports or play musical instruments with braces?